 Have you considered how many emails you might send in one day, one week, or even one year?
 It is estimated that each individual might send upwards of 40 emails per day.
 That’s approximately 200 emails in a working week or 9,600 in a year allowing for annual leave.

 Now consider how many employees you have and that number of emails sent has grown considerably.
 Emails have clearly replaced personalised letters as a form of communication with employees, customers, and suppliers.
 Many years ago, the post would be delivered each morning and distributed around the business, to be dealt with.
 Now emails are sent continuously and so our working patterns have changed.

 None of this is new information.
 If you can remember back to these times, consider the layout and presentation of the letters you might have received.
-High quality headed paper, with a clear indication of any certification or affiliations that might apply to a business or individual.
-Your letter head would set out the tone and image of the company and giving the recipient a clear impression of your business.
+High-quality headed paper, with a clear indication of any certification or affiliations that might apply to a business or individual.
+Your letterhead would set out the tone and image of the company and give the recipient a clear impression of your business.